 - The Elvie is obviously at a higher price point than many breast pumps.

-Will the Elvie Work for Everyone?
+Will the Elvie work for everyone?

 Elvies come with 24mm and 28mm breast shields.
 You can also purchase 21mm breast shields separately.
-(See more information on how Elvie suggests measuring your nipples here.)

-Tips and Tricks for Using an Elvie Pump
+Tips and tricks for using an Elvie Pump

 Here are a few tips to using the pump from veteran Elvie users:

 - Using the app frequently during pumping sessions can sometimes impact the battery life of the pump.
-If you find the pump isn’t staying charged as long as you’d like, try limiting the use the app.
+If you find the pump isn’t staying charged as long as you’d like, try limiting use of the app.